Granville Sharp: Legacy

 A reredos erected a generation later in All Saints' Church, Fulham, reads: "This reredos was erected in 1845 to the honor of God and in memory of William Sharp of Fulham House, Surgeon to King George III, Catherine his wife, daughter of Thomas Barwick, Granville Sharp, his brother..."

 Sharp's portrait was made many times, both during his life and afterwards.
 The National Portrait Gallery, London holds seven portraits, including the large oil of The Sharp Family by Johann Zoffany and six pencil drawings, etchings and engravings.
 An oil portrait of Sharp by Mather Brown is in a private collection.

 As well as Granville Town in Sierra Leone, the free village of Granville in Jamaica was named after Sharp.

 A memorial to Sharp was erected in Westminster Abbey, and he features in carved bas-relief on the side of the Clarkson Memorial, Wisbech, a memorial to fellow-abolitionist Thomas Clarkson (1760–1846).

 In 2007, the Royal Mail issued a set of stamps to commemorate the 200th anniversary of the abolition of slavery in the United Kingdom.
 Sharp featured on the 50p stamp.

 In 2007, Sharp's tomb in the graveyard of All Saints', Fulham was also restored to coincide with the anniversary.
 In recognition of Sharp's historical importance and preparation for the anniversary, the tomb was listed as Grade II on 16 March 2007, only three months after the application was made to English Heritage and the Department of Culture, Media and Sport.
-The tomb was restored in June 2007 and a ceremony to mark the completion of the work was held in the church, attended by many notable figures including Professor Simon Schama.
+The tomb was restored in June 2007 and a ceremony to mark the completion of the work was held in the church, attended by many notable figures including the historian Simon Schama.
 Speaking at the service, Schama said that "Sharp's great contribution was to 'lower the threshold of shame' in society."